 WHERE WILL CLASS BE?

-The class will be held online via Zoom Meeting—you'll need a desktop computer, smart phone or tablet (with a camera if you want to be seen).
-I’ll email you a link, you’ll click on it at 1 pm midwest time.
+The class will be held online via Zoom Meeting, and the class video will be available online.
+We’ll post our poems and comment on others’ poems in an online forum.
+You'll need a desktop computer, smart phone or tablet, with a camera if you want to be seen and a mic if you want to be heard.
 We’ll be able to see each other all at once on a grid, as well as see the websites and your work on the screen.

 15 spots, all levels